 Lebanon has produced a hybrid embedded strategy in a single document the country’s main goals and priorities, as the digital government priorities are part of the CEDRE agreement plans and concern broader plans (digital economy and social strategy, administrative simplification strategy).
 A wide variety of actors in the public administration are meant to co-operate in the preparation and execution of digital development programmes (Oueidat, 2018[15]).

-Finally, it is key to develop proper monitoring and impact assessment mechanisms, namely through key performance indicators.
+Finally, it is key to develop proper monitoring and impact assessment mechanisms, namely through key performance indicators (KPIs).
 Governments need to be able to properly monitor the implementation and performance of the strategies and action plans.
 This will provide information and intelligence for the smarter design of new policies, and the improvement of existing ones.
 A sound monitoring capacity is also integral to enabling transparency through the policy design and implementation process and instilling trust in the public sector by citizens and the private sector.
 Furthermore, open monitoring mechanisms can help to boost accountability and commitment of the stakeholders.
 A robust framework for the measurement of outputs, outcomes and impacts of the digital government strategy shows the level of maturity of the public sector in adopting transparent, accountable and evidence-based policymaking approaches.
 Finally, the monitoring and impact assessment tools are best to be employed in the context of agile project management.
 It should also involve a dynamic review of the project objectives, priorities and actions in line with the changing context.

 The Government of Lebanon has expressed its desire to improve the management of its performance, transparency and efficiency in the digital transformation.
 It has devised a comprehensive performance management programme where the public administration is to measure performance for improvement and use the measurements for performance budgeting and strategic planning.
 One challenge in this area is the poor access to and sharing of operational information and financial data due to the units still functioning in silos and the presence of inconsistency among them.
+The Access to Information Law (number 28) was adopted in 2017 but it has not been effectively implemented until 2019, where OMSAR began developing a National Action Plan with UNDP and the OECD.
+The implementation process involves consultation with civil society organisations, participation in awareness raising activities, training for public information officers and development of guides for citizens on the law.
 A digital government that has integrated adequate access to shared data and a culture of openness will be the first milestone, which would then open doors to the standardisation of performance data, performance evaluation, and the production of data-driven insights to improve performance over time.

 Under the Organisational Performance Inspection Programme, OMSAR and the Central Inspection (CI) have developed a comprehensive set of generic and sectoral key performance indicators (KPIs) for its ministries and public agencies, under six priority key performance areas (KPAs): citizen centricity; business centricity; digital governments solutions and applications; digital infrastructure; digital transformation policies and legal framework; digital transformation ethics, norms and standards.
 Further to this, additional KPIs will be defined after the strategy and implementation plan are approved by the Council of Ministers.
-These efforts dedicated to the design and development of these robust monitoring and impact assessment programmes will ensure that the digital government strategies and action plans being implemented can lead towards the attainment of the correct outputs, outcomes and impacts.
+These efforts dedicated to the design and development of these robust monitoring and impact assessment programmes will ensure that the digital government strategies and action plans being implemented can lead towards the attainment of the correct outputs, outcomes and impacts..

 Dimension 2.
 Management tools